Getting Started

 #3 An Independent Study Guide to Reading Greek

-Until 2008 the JACT Reading Greek series was OK, but not great.
-In '08 they came out with the second edition, and Wow! is it wonderful.
+Wow! this text is wonderful.
 There are lots and lots and lots of simple Greek stories to read, with tons of repetition.
 "Yes captain, I will go.
 You will go.
 The rhapsode will also go. " Different endings for each person.
 Over and over.
 Very very useful.

 Meticulously charted journey through the larger structure of ancient Greek grammar.
 Very nice.